£2m target as Barcelona genomics business sets up in Cambridge

 “A solution to cope with this vast amount of data is required – and that solution is Lifebit.
 Lifebit enables scientists, R & D and medical professionals to deliver DNA analysis at scale.

-“During our PhDs, we built a new open-source programming language for genomics.
-Our open-solution is now used by half of the world’s organisations doing DNA analysis, and four of the top 10 pharmaceutical companies.
+“During our PhDs, we worked on a new open-source programming language for genomics.
+Our open-solution is now used by half of the world’s organisations doing DNA analysis at scale, and four of the top 10 pharmaceutical companies.

 “Lifebit changes this: it is the world’s first intelligent genomics platform that understands DNA data and generates meaningful insights like humans do at scale.
 This makes generating DNA insights at least 10x cheaper and 30x faster than anything that exists today.”